 The downside of using this source is, you do have to manually install the parts library to a location on root.

-I did have some issue getting LeoCAD to find my library but but naming it library.bin and placing it in the aforementioned location made the parts available.
+I did have some issue getting LeoCAD to find my library but but renaming the complete.zip library.bin and placing it in the aforementioned location made the parts available for use.

 What I particularly enjoyed about using it from the openSUSE repositories is that LeoCAD now respects my dark desktop theme which is much easier on my eyes and more enjoyable in which to “work.”
 Okay, I realize, I am “playing” and not “working” but it is also a fantastic teaching tool.